 Step 4: Run Docker Command without sudo

-After adding the docker group also add your current user in it, so that you can use Docker commands without sudo rights.
+After adding the docker group, add your current user so you can use Docker commands without sudo rights.

 sudo adduser $USER docker